SharonLagat/E-Schools-Ke/Readme.md

 - Upcoming Events- shows sports and educational events coming up including dates and location.
 - Contact Us - allows for the user to send a message to the creator or admin.
 In this case i receive the users message on my email account.

-- The [Manage Site](https://eschools-ke.000webhostapp.com/manage-site/manage_pages.php/) tab acts as the backend.
+- The 'Manage Site' tab acts as the backend.
 It can add more files, edit, delete and even create child categories in existing files

 ## Technology used
 The files are written in php.
 Also [Composer](https://getcomposer.org/) manages the dependencies and MySql as a local database.